In this article we give the required steps to get the Windows platform up and running in the Windows IDE.

 As of 2022.8.0, GameMaker only makes 64bit game packages, so you won't see these options in current GM versions.

-In old GameMaker releases, starting with GMS 2.3.1, you could toggle building a 32bit or 64bit package in Game Options > Windows as you can see here:
+In old GameMaker releases, starting with GMS 2.3.1, you could toggle building a 32bit or 64bit (x64 only) package in Game Options > Windows as you can see here:

 Nothing about this Option changes whether you require Visual Studio or not.